 The British Petroleum oil spill made history on April 20, 2010.
 An explosion on the drilling platform caused the oil rig to begin sinking and as the oil rig sunk, millions of gallons of oil began dissipating into the Gulf of Mexico with no way to try and stop it.
 As the oil continued to leak out into the open ocean, not only sea life became endangered, human health did as well.
 Once the ocean became polluted with oil, it was only a matter of time until the effects began weighing on human health.

 Volcanic Ash: More Than Just A Science Project part of Case Studies

 The term "volcano" has its origin from the name of Vulcan, the Roman god of fire.
 However, volcanoes are a result of processes of the earth much older than Roman mythology.
 While volcanoes may be fun to construct for science class or watch on television, the real consequences of volcanic eruptions can be harmful and serious.
 Some of these consequences include fires, structure damage, and differences in climate.
 One of the most deadly effects of a volcano is the ash coming from the eruption, which carries poisonous gases that are harmful to humans, plants, and animals alike.

-Health Impacts of Selenium Related to Phosphorous Mining part of Case Studies
+Health Effects of Radon part of Case Studies

-The Health Effects of Hurricane Katrina part of Case Studies
+Health Effects of Mercury part of Case Studies